mashiur-dev/mashiur-dev/README.md

 Working as a professional web application developer since 2013, I always prefer to take challenging and trendy ideas to work on.
-I have been focusing on high-quality Web Application / Website for all types of businesses.

 Expertise in:
 - HTML5, CSS, Sass, JSON, PHP, MySQL, JS, JQuery, Bootstrap, others tech.